 Music is moving with the times at our school and we currently try to link music to our school topics which is extremely effective.
 It encourages the children to learn and recall topical facts and have fun doing so.
-Our year 4 children are fortunate to have expert teaching from Blackburn with Darwen’s Music service during which time they participate in a variety of musical experiences such as; voice tution and clarinet.
+Our year 4 children are fortunate to have expert teaching from an external music service during which time they participate in a variety of musical experiences such as; voice tuition and clarinet.
 They end their period of learning with a celebration assembly and each year these assemblies show how much fun music can be.

-We are also fortunate to have some children learning keyboards.
-Currently we have 12 children all enjoying learning a new instrument and attending lessons each week.
+We are also fortunate to have some children learning keyboards and recorders.
+Currently we have lots of children enjoying learning a new instrument and attending lessons each week.
 At the end of each school year we hold an afternoon of music for all of our talented pupils to show off their talents to the whole school and parents.

 As a school, we currently use variety of schemes depending on the topic taught.
 This may be from sing-up, traditional nursery rhymes, hymns or songs for every assembly and many more.
 During collective worship we sing a variety of songs as a whole school celebrating our faith.